 What are bisphosphonates?

-Bisphosphonates are drugs that may be used to reduce the risk of primary breast cancer spreading to the bones and other parts of the body in women who have been through the menopause.
+Bisphosphonates are drugs that may be used to reduce the risk of spreading to the bones and other parts of the body in women who have been through the menopause.

-The two drugs used to treat primary breast cancer are:
+The 2 drugs used to treat primary breast cancer are: